cybearl/cypack/README.md

 Categories and utilities
 ------------------------

-### Utilities for the Cybearl General API System
-- `getCGASStatus`: Returns the current status of the application, or the application marker only if specified, in the Cybearl General API System (CGAS) format.

 ### Benchmark utilities
 - `Bench`: A class that provides a simple way to benchmark functions.

 ### Configuration utilities
 - `constants`: Multiple constants used throughout the application (user password length, etc.).

+### Cybearl General API System
+- `getCGASStatus`: Returns the current status of the application, or the application marker only if specified, in the Cybearl General API System (CGAS) format.

 ### Error utilities
 Contains a set of base error that follows the Cybearl error format, and other error-related utilities.